Violation of detailed balance in microwave circuits: theory and experiment: Theory

 \subsection{Cross Power}

-The angular momentum, which is a direct measure of fluctuation loops, appears to be related to the cross-correlation $\expval{V_1V_2^*}$ although one quadrature of it, and with a weighing factor $f$.
+The difference in auto-correlations and the cross-correlation of the detected voltage can be used to detect deviation from equilibrium.
+Experimentally these two quantities can be affected by imperfections: the first is sensitive to asymmetries in the detection (amplitude mismatch) and amplifier noise, while the second is sensitive to to phase mismatch due e.g. to difference in cable lengths.
+The angular momentum appears to be related to the cross-correlation $\expval{V_1V_2^*}$ via one of it's quadrature, and with a weighing factor $f$.
 It is clear that neither the absolute phase of $\expval{V_1V_2^*}$ nor the frequency-dependent weighing factor are essential to determine if the circuit is out of equilibrium.
-We thus define the cross correlation power spectral density as
+Thus on a practical point of view it might be interesting to define the cross correlation power spectral density as

 where we take the modulus of the cross correlation to remove the phase problem.
-We find:

 This quantity is also a good metric of $\Delta T$ that is immune to amplifier noise and cable lengths.
 However it does not allow to know which source is hotter than the other.